Analysis | Trump has almost settled on his post-attempted-insurrection marketing pitch

 For example, Trump embraced a line popular among Republican lawmakers in which they hand-wring about changes to voting procedures that allowed more mail ballots during the coronavirus pandemic.
 It’s a line that attempts to both avoid overt claims that rampant fraud occurred — claims that lack any credible evidence — but to preserve the idea that something shadowy or improper took place.

-Trump being Trump, though, he pushed things a but further.
+Trump being Trump, though, he pushed things a bit further.

 “The Democrats used the … virus as an excuse to change all of the election rules without the approval of their state legislatures, making it therefore illegal.
 It had a massive impact on the election,” Trump said, later adding that “this alone would have easily changed the outcome of the election at levels that you wouldn't have even believed.”